embeddedartistry/embedded-resources/README.md

 Contains templates, documents, and source code examples referenced on https://embeddedartistry.com.

 # Requirements

+## git-lfs
 This repository requires git-lfs.
 If you do not have this installed, please visit https://git-lfs.github.com

 If you cloned this repository before installing git-lfs, please run `git lfs pull`.
 Otherwise clone will automatically perform a `git lfs pull`.

+## premake5

+This repository builds with premake5.
+I have currently bundled premake for OSX, if you are a linux or windows user please check: https://premake.github.io/download.html

 # Structure